lightme-fan/photgraph-gallery/README.md

 # Hello!

-This is short summary of my project.
+This is a short summary of my project.

 In this project, I have the twelve sass files and one variable folder.